alann13/Intro-Component-Signup/README.md

 - Pseudo elements are not supported for `input` tags
 - Before running commands `npx cypress open`, make sure you started your local dev server.
+- See `https://typicode.github.io/husky/#/?id=create-a-hook`on how to setup pre-commit hooks.
+- cypress videos and screenshot folders should be git ignored.
+See https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Folder-structure
 </details>